 In order to be awarded a master's degree, a graduate student must complete his/her program with a cumulative Grade Point Average (G.P.A.) of 3.0 (B) or better.
-Grades counted in the cumulative G.P.A. must be earned in graduate-level courses taken at SUNY Old Westbury, and all courses must appear on the student's Old Westbury transcript.
+Grades counted in the cumulative

+G.P.A. must be earned in graduate-level courses taken at SUNY Old Westbury, and all courses must appear on the student's Old Westbury transcript.

-All grades in graduate-level courses will be counted in computing the G.P.A. with the exception of grades earned in courses given by other institutions for which transfer credit has been awarded.
+All grades in graduate-level courses will be counted in computing the G.P.A. with the exception of grades in courses that have been taken and repeated at Old Westbury and grades earned in courses given by other institutions for which transfer credit has been awarded.